scientific-python/cookie/docs/pages/patterns/data_files.md

 can be automatically downloaded on demand to a local cache on first use in a way that is transparent to the user of the package.
-For example, the datasets under `scipy.datasets` do not live in the main SciPy repository, but instead are stored in independent repositories under the SciPy Github organization.
+For example, the datasets under `scipy.datasets` do not live in the main SciPy repository, but instead are stored in independent repositories under the SciPy GitHub organization.
 A tool called [Pooch][] is used to handle fetching these datasets from an external repository URL for the user the first time they are requested.
 Pooch takes care of comparing hash values of the downloaded data to verify its